isaacazuelos/malk/README.md

 You can then flash it to your Pro Micro.
 I have a regular knock off, so the `avrdude-flash.sh` script helps automate finding the device.

+In my experience, flashing failed more than it succeeded at first.
+Here are some things to try if you're having issues:

+1. Some issues may be made worse by USB 3 ports according to folk wisdom.
+2. Make sure your user is in the `dialout` group.
-In my experience, flashing fails more than it succeeds.
-This may be made worse by USB 3 ports according to folk wisdom.
-Just reset the Pro Micro (by bridging reset to ground) twice in quick succession to force it into the bootloader for 8 seconds.
-This procedure is necessary and surprisingly hard to find.
+3. Reset the Pro Micro (by bridging reset to ground) twice in quick succession to force it into the bootloader for 8 seconds.

 ## Resources